ShunSakurai/password_generator/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/password/releases).

+### v1.2.0, April 23, 2016
+- Reseed when refreshing
+- Reduce the size of the .exe and the .app files

 ### v1.1.3, April 13, 2016
 - * Correct indent so that password is copied every time necessary